This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Recent Trends in Measles Cases

-Laboratory-confirmed cases likely represent only a fraction of actual infections.
+Laboratory-confirmed cases represent only a fraction of actual infections.
 Most measles cases in the community are not confirmed through laboratory testing, meaning true case numbers are substantially higher than reported figures.

 Areas of High Outbreak Risk